Nestled in the hill opposite Todi lies our centuries old farm, refurbished 2013.

 There is also a oven for bread and pizza.

-You will be received by a person who speaks fluently english and spanish on top of italian.
+You will be received by a person who speaks english on top of italian.
 She will introduce you to the house and the area.
 Providing informations on local markets, village fairs and outdoor activities.

 Todi is a charming well-preserved medieval town sitting on top of hill overlooking green valleys in Umbria.